tejas-techstack/MicroCloudRPI/installation.md

 Windows does not allow icmp natively, hence we must enable this, so that a linux machine can ping a windows machine

-`https://kb.iu.edu/d/aopy`  refer this for steps to enable firewall in windows
+[enable icmp in windows](`https://kb.iu.edu/d/aopy`)  refer this for steps to enable firewall in windows

 	1. Search for Windows Firewall, and click to open it.
 	2. Click Advanced Settings on the left.